-- 1. After consultation with the SAGE the presentation of the performance indicators has been updated starting from the 2016-17 College Performance Indicators publication. - The main changes are the combining of Early Withdrawal and Further Withdrawal into a single Withdrawal percentage; while the distribution of PIs are now more clearly represented with all proportions stacked and labelled to show the full cohort.
+- 1. After consultation with the SAGE the presentation of the performance indicators has been updated starting from the 2016-17 College Performance Indicators publication. - 2.
+The main changes are the combining of Early Withdrawal and Further Withdrawal into a single Withdrawal percentage; while the distribution of PIs are now more clearly represented with all proportions stacked and labelled to show the full cohort.
 The new layout as exemplified provides clarity and allows accessible observation of success, partial success and withdrawal for comparison.

 - 3. The bar to the left (green) shows the percentage of students who have completed their course year successfully.
 This includes students who have progressed to a later year for multi-year courses. - 4.
-The following student outcomes for nationally recognised programmes are considered to have completed successfully: - Completed programme / course, student assessed and successful. - Student has progressed to next year and has achieved 70% of the credits undertaken. - Student has achieved 70% of the credits undertaken but has chosen not to progress onto the next year.
+The following student outcomes for nationally recognised programmes are considered to have completed successfully: - Completed programme / course, student assessed and successful. - Student has progressed to next year and has achieved 70% of the credits undertaken. - Student has achieved 70% of the credits undertaken but has chosen not to progress onto the next year. - Student completed first year of a Higher National Diploma (HND) but has chosen to leave with a Higher National Certificate (HNC). - Student is on an interim year of a multi-year VQ programme and is on-track and is still participating in the college programme.

-- Student completed first year of a Higher National Diploma (HND) but has chosen to leave with a Higher National Certificate (HNC). - Student is on an interim year of a multi-year VQ programme and is on-track and is still participating in the college programme. - (COVID) student is deemed eligible to progress to the next level of study without first having to successfully complete current course and does not need to complete unfinished units in the next academic year. - 5.
-The middle bar (orange) shows the percentage of students who have completed their course year but are not considered to be fully successful.
+- 5. The middle bar (orange) shows the percentage of students who have completed their course year but are not considered to be fully successful.
 For example, the student may have failed to achieve one or more units required for the course.
 The following two student outcomes are considered to have completed (with partial success): - Completed programme / course, student assessed but not successful. - Student has progressed to next year but did not gain 70% of the credits undertaken. - 6.
 The combination of these two bars shows the total percentage to have completed the course.
 For example, the FE Females bars shows that 66.3% of students completed successfully and a further 12.3% irrespective of the result.
 Therefore 78.6% completed the course in total. - 7.
-The bar to the right (pink) represents those students who withdrew from their course after enrolment and for FE Females this shows that 21.4% of students withdrew from their course during the academic year. - Note: we continue to make available to colleges the additional breakdown in 'Withdrawal' to the component figures of early and further withdrawal. - 8.
-The number of students enrolled on these courses is shown for each academic year to the left of the bar chart.
+The bar to the right (pink) represents those students who withdrew from their course after enrolment and for FE Females this shows that 21.4% of students withdrew from their course during the academic year.

+Note: we continue to make available to colleges the additional breakdown in 'Withdrawal' to the component figures of early and further withdrawal.

+8. The number of students enrolled on these courses is shown for each academic year to the left of the bar chart.